Rjmoodie/yardpass-upgrade/docs/README.md

-# YardPass Documentation
+# Liventix Documentation

-Welcome to the YardPass documentation hub.
+Welcome to the Liventix documentation hub.
 This folder contains comprehensive guides for all major features and systems.

 ## 📚 Documentation Index